 Styles to flatter

-Nadine Kazerounian has been a personal style coach for many years.
-Her company, The Style Guide, is a friendly personal image service to help you look & feel more confident, whether at work or socially.
-Her Find your Style online consultation includes: best styles for your body shape & proportions; your ideal colour palette; perfect make-up tones and hair colour & cut; all recorded for you in a portfolio of personal style notes to keep & refer to.
-She’ll show you how to look your gorgeous best for just €35.
+Hello, I am Nadine Kazerounian and I have been a personal style coach for many years.
+My company, The Style Guide, is a friendly personal image service to help you look & feel more confident, whether at work or socially.
+My Find your Style online consultation includes: best styles for your body shape & proportions; your ideal colour palette; perfect make-up tones and hair colour & cut- all recorded for you in a portfolio of personal style notes to keep & refer to.
+Let me show you how to look your gorgeous best for just €35.